Nashville metropolitan area: Geography

 The Nashville metropolitan area is located in the central part of the state of Tennessee, entirely within the Grand Division of Middle Tennessee, as defined by state law.
 Both the geographical center and population center of Tennessee are found in Murfreesboro, the second-largest city in the metropolitan area.
 Geologically, the metropolitan area covers most of the Nashville Basin, a geological dome.
 Parts of the region extend onto the Highland Rim, an elevated plain which completely surrounds the Nashville Basin.
 Both of these physiographic provinces are part of the Interior Low Plateaus of the Interior Plains.
 The highest point in the metropolitan area is Cannon County's Short Mountain, a monadnock that is an outlier of the Cumberland Plateau.
-The region is characterized by a combination of uneven rolling hills and relatively level plains, and is underlain with porous sedimentary bedrock such as limestone, sandstone, and shale, which form karst.
+The region is characterized by a combination of uneven rolling hills and relatively flat plains, and is underlain with porous sedimentary bedrock such as limestone, sandstone, and shale, which form karst.
 As a result, the region contains many caves, underground streams, and depressions, and sinkholes are a common problem in the region.
+There are many abandoned tunnels in Nashville.

 Nashville is located in the northwestern corner of the basin, and most of Nashville's suburban growth has occurred to the south, southeast, east, and northeast of the city, due to the more level terrain of the basin.
 Much of the metro area contains extremely fertile soils, and crops such as corn and tobacco are commonly grown in the more rural parts of the metropolitan area.
 The Cumberland River passes through central part of the region, and is served by several tributaries, including the Stones, Harpeth, Caney Fork, and Red rivers.
 A small portion of the southern part of the metropolitan area, including most of Maury County, is within the drainage basin of the Tennessee River.
 A small part of the northern part of the region is within the Green River watershed.
 The Nashville metropolitan area is one of the most biodiverse inland regions in the United States, and is home to extremely rare ecosystems known as cedar glades, which are found in areas with shallow limestone bedrock that is largely barren of overlying soil, and are also one of the most endangered ecosystems in the nation, due to the rapid growth of the region.